-There is a common namespace managed by EN (under the steward name 'pds'); each PDS discipline node also manages a namespace.
+There is a common namespace managed by EN (under the steward name 'pds')8; each PDS discipline node also manages a namespace.
 Typically, each planetary mission has a namespace; additionally, some areas of study ('disciplines', such as cartography) have namespaces.
+Only namespaces that are registered in the Namespace Registry are allowed in PDS labels.
+To add namespaces to the Registry consult the Namespace Registry Document (https://pds.nasa.gov/pds4/schema/pds-namespace-registry.pdf).